atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

 4. Selecting from the permissions that they can assume for each AWS account.
 5. Using either the AWS Management Console or AWS CLI/API to access each AWS account.

-Inform the foundation team members of [how to register an MFA device](https://docs.aws.amazon.com/singlesignon/latest/userguide/how-to-register-device.html) via the AWS SSO service.
+Inform the foundation team members that use of MFA is required and how they can [register an MFA device](https://docs.aws.amazon.com/singlesignon/latest/userguide/how-to-register-device.html) on their own via the AWS SSO service.

 ## 7. Stop Using the AWS Control Tower Administrative User